gary-vladimir/Light_To_Sheet/README.md

 The program will prompt you for:
 1. **Input source** - Choose between:
-   - YouTube URL (automatically downloads and caches)
+   - **YouTube URL** - Automatically downloads and caches
-   - Local video file path (relative or absolute)
+     - Then asks for custom filename (optional, press Enter to use video ID)
+   - **Local video file** - Interactive menu with arrow key navigation
+     - Shows all videos in `downloaded_videos/` folder
+     - Option to browse for files in other locations
 2. **Preview frames** - Save visual analysis frames (y/n, default: yes)

 ## How It Works